 “Thomas Cromwell” is shown by Mantel and Borman to be a commoner with an uncommon intelligence.
 He rises from a blacksmith’s son to become among the most powerful government administrator of the 16th century.
 Cromwell is the consummate power behind the throne of King Henry VIII.
 He manages to reform the Roman Catholic church in England, the power of aristocratic government, and the wealth of the British throne; all the while placating a volatile and often shallow King.

 In the 21st century, one wonders if there is an American equivalent to Thomas Cromwell in President Trump’s administration.
-Is it John F. Kelly?
+Was it John F. Kelly, his former Chief of Staff?
 Whether there is a person behind Trump’s erratic pronouncements, Borman shows that a modern American Cromwell is a mixed blessing.

 Cromwell is shown to be enlightened and parochially narrow-minded at the same time.
 Cromwell believes the bible should be available to all.
 He endorses Tyndales’s New Testament as the first printed edition of the scripture in the English language.
 Cromwell disavowed Roman Catholic Church indulgences that imply followers may buy their way into heaven.
 At the same time, Cromwell believes torture reveals the truth and uses it to convict innocent citizens who justify government policies desired by King Henry.
 Anne Boleyn is beheaded based on torture induced confessions and false testimony.
 Through Cromwell’s catalogue of lies, King Henry is able to divorce Boleyn and marry for a third time.

 However, Borman notes that Cromwell is a protector of women even though he is the perpetrator of injustice to Boleyn.
 Borman recounts letters of appeal that acknowledge help given by Cromwell to women abused by men, or left poor by death or divorce of their husbands.